paul-grassi/800-63-3/sp800-63b/sec5_authenticators.md

 Multi-factor software cryptographic authenticators encapsulate a secret key that is unique to the authenticator and is accessible only through the input of an additional factor, either a memorized secret or a biometric.

-***Wondering about the use of a biometric here: how is it possible to meet FIPS 140-2 Level 1 requirements in a software container if it is activated by a biometric also input in software?
-Seems we need hardware here somewhere.***

 Each authentication operation using the authenticator SHALL require the input of the additional factor.
 In the event that the memorized secret or the biometric are incorrect, the authenticator SHALL not provide any indication of this; the authenticator SHALL output an incorrect value that is indistinguishable from a correct one except by the verifier.

 The unencrypted secret key and activation secret or biometric SHALL be immediately erased from storage immediately after an authentication transaction has taken place.